The Quasinormal Modes and Isospectrality of Bardeen (Anti-) de Sitter Black Holes: Introduction

 \section{Introduction}

 Over these years, the gravitational wave searches for the coalescence of compact binaries \cite{LIGO} and the shadow images captured by the Event Horizon Telescope \cite{ETH1,ETH2} explicitly give the evidence to the existence of BHs.
 In general relativity, essential singularities are present in BHs, which cannot be eliminated by coordinate transformation.
 Modern physics tries to construct a complete theory of quantum gravity, and understand the microscopic mechanism of BHs.
 However, the description of the essential singularity has encountered enormous difficulties.
 To overcome this problem, one can consider the BHs without essential singularities are known as regular black holes.
-Comparing with those of singular black holes, the regular black hole have some new phenomena, and which attract much attention recently \cite{miao}.
+Comparing with those of singular black holes, the regular black holes have some new phenomena, and which attract much attention recently \cite{miao}.
 This kind of solutions was first proposed by Bardeen \cite{Bardeen}.
 Ay\'on-Beato and Garc\'ia found that, to obtain a regular black hole solution, the energy-momentum tensor should be the gravitational field of some magnetic monopole generated by a specific form of nonlinear electrodynamics \cite{EAAG1,EAAG2,EAAG3}.
 Since then, numerous researchers have contributed various singularity-free solutions \cite{regular1,regular2,regular3,regular4,regular5,regular6}.
+In recent years, it has attracted more and more attentions \cite{sumregular1,sumregular2,sumregular3}.